 Bank loans are unsecured and are repayable on maturity in October 2011 and June 2012.
 Bank loans bear interest at the relevant interbank reference rate plus a margin.
-The consolidated entity has entered into interest rate swap contracts to manage the exposure to as the customers cease to be customers of the consolidated entity interest rates.
+The consolidated entity has interest rates.
 This has resulted in a weighted average interest rate on bank loans of 7.1% (2008: 7.6%)